riverhuang1107/everai_documentation/CLI_Reference/everai_secret_en.md

 **Options**:
 * `-h, --help`            show this help message and exit
 * `-l FROM_LITERAL, --from-literal FROM_LITERAL`
-                        Create secret from literal, for example: --from-literal name=user
+                        Create secret from literal, for example: `--from-literal name=user`
 * `-f FROM_FILE, --from-file FROM_FILE`
-                        Create secret from file, for example: --from-file filename, file is yaml for simply key value, all value should be string
+                        Create secret from file, for example: `--from-file filename`, file is yaml for simply key value, all value should be string